How To Use Gym Equipment For Beginners – SWEAT

 As you get stronger, you’ll be able to decrease the offset.
 Take it slowly and only do as many reps as you can complete while maintaining the correct good form.

 If you’re using a resistance band for your assisted pull-ups, loop the band around the bar and insert one of your feet into the loop, with the other foot on top to stabilise yourself.
-Choose a band that allows you to complete 5-10 pull-ups — as you get stronger, you can use a lighter band.
+Choose a band that allows you to complete 5-10 pull-ups — as you get stronger, you can use a thinner band with less resistance.

 6. Smith machine